Table of Contents

 He took over the leadership of Tata Group in 1990, ushering in a slew of reforms to modernize the group’s business operations in order to compete successfully in the new era.
 During his tenure, he merged all Tata firms, purchased other companies such as Tetley and Jaguar Land Rover, and floated Tata Motors on the New York Stock Exchange, earning the company international acclaim.

 Under his leadership, India acquired its first indigenously built automobile, the ‘Indica,’ as well as its first tiny car, the ‘Nano.’
-The Nano is the world’s most economic automobile by Tata, who was thoughtful for the safety of nuclear families riding on two-wheelers.
+As the world’s most economic automobile, the nano was designed specifically for nuclear families.

 Achievements